hosein-fanai/Pits-and-Orbs/readme.md

 ## Installation
-To use the game and its environment you can install below neccessary dependancies in a new virtual environment (all the materials are tested in python=3.10.10), but these do not include the usages for RL agents.
+To use the game and its environment you can install the below necessary dependencies in a new virtual environment (all the materials are tested in Python=3.10.10), but these do not include the usages for RL agents.

 ```bash
 python3 venv -env pae_env